hms-dbmi/gehlenborglab-website/_positions/software-developer-atlas.md

 - Understanding of basics of molecular biology and biomedical research is helpful but not required

 #### Terms
-This is a one-year term position from the date of hire, with the possibility of extension, contingent upon work performance and continued funding to support the position.
+This is a one-year term position with strong potential for renewal.

 #### How to Apply
 Apply on [Harvard Careers](https://sjobs.brassring.com/TGnewUI/Search/home/HomeWithPreLoad?partnerid=25240&siteid=5341&PageType=JobDetails&jobid=1975015).